Stock market today: Asian stocks are mixed ahead of key U.S. jobs data

 Another factor that’s helped U.S. consumer spending stay so strong has been a remarkably solid job market.
 A report on Thursday showed some potential softening there as well.

-More U.S. workers applied for unemployment benefits last week than the week before, when economists were expecting to see a slight decline.
-The numbers are still low compared with history, but they could suggest some slowing in the job market.

-In a potentially discouraging signal for markets, a separate report on Thursday said the productivity of U.S. workers wasn’t quite as strong in the first three months of the year as economists thought.
-That’s key because strong productivity gains could allow wages for U.S. workers to keep rising without adding as much upward pressure on inflation.

-Trading could be more exciting later in the day, when the U.S. government offers the latest monthly update on the job market.
-Economists expect it to show slight accelerations in hiring and average hourly wage gains from the month before.
+Later Friday, the U.S. government is to release its monthly update on the job market.
+Economists expect it to show a slight acceleration in hiring and average hourly wage gains from the month before.

-“Policymakers have reasons to start feeling cautiously optimistic on the labor market front as wage growth is returning to a sustainable range while labor turnover is softening,” according to Roger Aliaga-Diaz, Vanguard’s chief Americas economist.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.